hdlguy/iir_filter/README.md

 # hls_iir_filter

+## Overview
-IIR digital filter implemented using Vivado HLS and C++
+This project implements an IIR digital filter as a cascade of second order sections using Vivado HLS and C++.

+## Files

+./hls_build.tcl - Vitis HLS tcl script to convert the C++ filter design into a Vivado IP core.

+./fpga/implement: - Contains Vivado tcl scripts to compile the filter into hardware.

+./fpga/source: - Systemverilog source for hardware implementation.

+./octave: - M script to generate the filter coefficients for the filter.

+./src: - C++ source files for the IIR filter.